 By Andrea Douglas, nwaMotherlode Beauty Editor and Northwest Arkansas mama of 3

 Hello, fellow survivors!
-2020 is certainly doing it’s best to poopoo our party but I’m not going down without a fight.
-After being cooped up in our houses for months I will follow whatever rules someone asks of me to get back to Homegoods, Hobby Lobby, literally any store that doesn’t have a line for toilet paper.
+The fall of 2021 is certainly not shaping up to be the “back to normal” phase of life we were hoping for but I’m not going down without a fight.
+After being cooped up in our houses for months last year, I will follow whatever rules someone asks of me to get back to Homegoods, Hobby Lobby, etc.

 Unfortunately, with the obvious health benefits of wearing masks, our regular beauty routines may have taken a hit.
 I personally choose to go makeup free 90% of the time.
 I’m not sure if I owe this to the casualness of quarantine or being over 40 and having zero flips to give.
 But it is still fun to get dolled up for special occasions and nothing is worse than perfecting your palette and then having it ruined by putting on a mask.
 Or, if you’re a daily makeup wearer, being fed up with clogged pores and breakouts reminiscent of your teen years.

 Now is a perfect time to experiment with lighter formulas, like a tinted BB cream for the lower half of your face instead of heavy foundation, or a moisturizing chapstick or gloss instead of a heavier lipstick.
 Here are some other tips to try until we come out on the other side of the crazy.

 Wash your mask: Masks should be washed after every wear and, since I don’t own a laundry service, we have stocked up on both cute and functional masks.
 (You can also know get the more protective N95 and KN95 masks online.
 Just be sure to check to make sure they’re legit.)
 Because they are worn for such long hours and so close to your skin, you also need to make sure you are using detergent that is low or free of scents and chemicals for reusable masks.